 1000 MB/s or 8 Gbps

 180 MB/s or 1.5 Gbps

-Why am I not getting full copy speed with the Compact Drive Dock (Thunderbolt 3)?
+How can I get full speed with the Compact Drive Dock (Thunderbolt 3)?

-Do not daisy chain the Compact Drive Dock to e.g. an SXR Capture Drive Dock or a Thunderbolt 3 connected RAID, but rather connect both devices to separate Thunderbolt 3 ports.
+- It is possible to connect the Compact Drive Dock to a Thunderbolt 3 loop-through port on e.g. an SXR Capture Drive Dock or a Thunderbolt 3 connected RAID.
+This however, will be slower than using both devices on two separate Thunderbolt 3 ports.

 Is there a particular connection sequence for the Compact Drive Reader or Dock?

 Particular care should be taken, when the Compact Drive Reader (USB-C) or Compact Drive Dock (Thunderbolt 3) is connected to a Mac.
 Ideally, the Compact Drive Dock or Reader should already be connected before the computer is booted.